- 83% of respondents volunteered because they genuinely cared about the cause.

 Pete Buttigieg’s campaign realized early on that online platforms can be optimized if you know where your people are.
 So instead of focusing on social media biggies like Twitter, they spread their reach in more niche platforms like closed Facebook groups, Pinterest, etc because that’s where their supporters were spending much of their time.

-If you are looking for a young audience, it is unlikely that they are on ‘old’ online platforms.
+If you are looking for a young audience in your volunteer recruitment ideas, it is unlikely that they are on ‘old’ online platforms.
 Similarly, the older generation is more likely to be on conventional platforms.

-Texts, calls, Facebook, Twitter, Instagram, TikTok, can prove to be wonderful platforms for volunteer recruitment.
+Texts, calls, Twitter, Instagram, TikTok, Facebook can be wonderful platforms for recruiting volunteers.
 But only if you know where your audience is and what they are looking for.
 So, invest in designing messages, videos, texts, and a call-for-action that engages your targets and convinces them to join your cause.

 The COVID-19 lockdown has been tricky on many causes and campaigns.
 But if this is the new normal, one must get on board and drive innovation in their ways of work.
 Humans are the greatest resource for your campaign or cause.
 Although they seem scarce in this scenario, they are just waiting for an opportunity to do something meaningful.
-Be that opportunity for them.
+These volunteer recruitment ideas allow you to be that opportunity for them.

 Featured image credits: Perry Grone